Taking a cruise comes with unique risks that are not like any other holidays, and you may need more comprehensive forms of travel insurance.

 On a cruise ship, swells and high waves happen quickly and without warning.
 If you’re climbing a staircase when it happens, or in a corridor with nothing to grab hold of, you face a real fall risk.

 And while it rarely happens, do remember the risk of falling overboard.
 This is a risk unique to travelling by ship, and some generic insurance policies don’t cover it (check the terms and conditions).

 4. There May be Island Stops, Which May Not be Covered by Insurance

-A common feature of many cruise ships are island stops.
+A common feature of many cruise itineraries is island stops.
 These allow you to visit various islands, where locals sell handicrafts, put on shows, prepare meals, etc.

 If you are relying on non-travel insurance policies, such as a Personal Accident Policy, you must check if they apply during such stops.
 Otherwise, you may find there’s no payout for, say, breaking a leg while touring one of these islands.

 Even if you do get travel insurance, you need to be sure that these stops are covered.